GianRomani/Notes/Clustering/Notes and topic modeling/Thoughts on results.md

 - **CTM** -> u_mass and c_v are not regular;
 - **ETM** -> as CTM;
 - **BERTopic** (sentence transformer)  -> all metrics decreases expect topic diversity that seems to increases a lot when the number of topics increases (maybe because the clusters are composed by few documents) Top10 and top25 get similar results;
 - **Top2Vec** -> diversity decreases, while coherence is quite irregular.
-Top10 is quite better for diversity and (just a bit) worse for coherence;
+Top10 is quite better for diversity and (just a bit) worse for coherence.
+The best single results (and also the best average).
+Average results are quite good, but there are a lot of tests that are not good enough -> do several tests and choose the best.
+Dov2Vec is the best embedding model.

 **Other notes**:
 - C_v score gets results that are very different from the other coherence scores (which plots are generally quite similar one to another), plus is not suggested to use it (see [[Coherence]]);
 - Instead of plain topic diversity, use Inverted RBO (from [here](https://link.springer.com/chapter/10.1007/978-3-030-80599-9_4)).
 Plain diversity scores just decreases when th enumber of topics is incremented but this is unlikely to happen every time, With inverted RBO instead I got variable results that are comparable to the onew obtained from coherence.
+- For NMF, Frobenius norm is better than [[Kullback-Leibler divergence]] by a little

 ## References
 1. [[Study topic parameters]]